Using their strong mathematical ability, actuarial analysts analyse data to assess risk

-You will usually specialise in one of the following areas:
+You'll usually specialise in one of the following areas:

-As an actuarial analyst, you will:
+As an actuarial analyst, you'll be required to:

 Income figures are intended as a guide only.

 Hours are usually 9am to 5.30pm.
-You may need to work some evenings and weekends, especially when working on complex projects, such as marketing campaigns or year-end returns to the pensions regulator.
+You may need to work some evenings and weekends, especially when working on complex projects such as marketing campaigns or year-end returns to the pensions regulator.